 Upon arrival platinum and diamond sponsors will be greeted by a volunteer and shown to their area where a table and 2 chairs will be provided.
 Some tables may be shared with another sponsor.
 All sponsors should bring marketing materials and be prepared to man their booth for the duration of the event.
 We suggest that you bring business cards, pens, branded trinkets, a banner/sign, and have a raffle prize for your table to assist in the collection of business cards and other contact information.
 If you are giving away a prize during the raffle, prizes will be given away and your company announced during the closing remarks.
 If you require any special assistance like additional chairs, or other needs please contact us 2 weeks prior to the event date so we can best accommodate you: sponsorships@Seattle.Codecamp.us.

 All attendee badges will contain a QR code with their name and email address.
 If you would like to collect this information you may want to ensure that the people manning your booth have a smartphone application that can scan and store QR code data.

 It is very important for sponsors to email us their logo to be used on all branded Code Camp communications as soon as possible to maximize their exposure in all marketing appropriate to their sponsor level.

 Speaking Opportunity before keynote

 May donate raffle prizes

 Opportunities are available to sponsor specific parts of the event.

 Speaker Party Sponsor: $1500

-On the friday night before the event we host a party for all speakers, volunteers and attendees at one of the organizer's home.
+On the friday night before the event we host a party for all speakers, volunteers and attendees at the home of one of the organizers.
 Sponsor name will be announced during the Speaker party and sponsor may spend up to 5 minutes addressing attendees during the party.
 Without a sponsor this is typically one of the first things we cut to make sure we can offer lunch and coffee to attendees.